martinsumner/riak_kv/docs/InstallAndStartGuide.md

 #### Property - notfound_ok

-The `notfound_ok` bucket property has a default value of `true`, and this means when calculating the 'r' value of a read a response from an individual vnode will count as a valid read, and so will count towards quorum being reached.
+The `notfound_ok` bucket property has a default value of `true`, and this means when calculating the `r` value of a read, a response from an individual vnode of `not_found` will count as a valid read, and so will count towards quorum being reached.

-There are two circumstances where setting `{notfound_ok, false}` may be used:

-- when the application never expects to read keys that are not present, and so not_found is a failure;
+It is recommended to set `notfound_ok` to `false`, so that a vnode with a missing value will not count towards quorum, especially when the application never expects to read keys that are not present, and so not_found is definitively a failure.
+However, if the application purposefuly reads before a write to confirm that an object is not present - then configuring `notfound_ok` to `true` would be preferred.
-- when specific performance to reduce `r` or `w` values to fast return to clients before operations have reach quorum, that may lead otherwise to near-parallel reads and writes falsely responding `not_found`.
-Note that such performance hacks are generally not recommended.

 #### Property - pr and pw